Skip to content

 ProjectsA card for each active project with stage, directory, and color-coded identity

-AgentsStatus cards for Hoshi, Umbra, and Kosmos
+AgentsStatus cards for Hoshi, Umbra, Kosmos, and Atlas

 SystemCost tracking and operational health